Deep Learning

 Self-driving cars use deep learning.

-• Computer vision: Deep learning algorithms enable self-driving cars to analyze images and videos, and provide relevant information or actions based on them.
-For example, Waymo uses deep learning to identify objects, landmarks, text, and faces in images, and provide useful information or suggestions.
+• Computer vision: Deep learning enables self-driving cars to analyze images and videos and provide relevant information or actions based on them.
+For example, modern cars process road signs to establish speed limits.
+Self-driving cars go further, using deep learning algorithms to identify important objects such as pedestrians and other vehicles.

 Learn More about Deep Learning